Commercial Building Management: What a Building Management Company Does

 • Capital improvement oversight

-Managing Residential Properties at Scale
+Managing Residential Buildings at Scale

 The multifamily residential sector has seen steady growth, with millions of units added over the last decade.
 These buildings—ranging from luxury high-rises to more modest walk-ups—require careful management to maintain occupancy and keep operating costs in check.